 “Progressive Neighbors continues to be the Gold Standard for progressive candidacies, campaigning and organizing in our community.”– Congressman Jamie Raskin

 Progressive Neighbors Update – May 2023

 Election Day is only a month away.
 Early voting starts on October 27th and runs through November 3rd.
 Most of the races are not close or contested but there are several races that could result in upsets.
 The main priority is electing a Democratic Governor, e.g. Wes Moore.
 The past two cycles were disasters.
 Hogan’s vetoes have delayed protections and rights for many Marylanders.
 We can’t take a chance.
 There needs to be a big turnout for Moore and every other democrat running up and down the ballot.
 The race for comptroller is tightening and we need Brooke Lierman as our next Comptroller, especially since she will sit on the Board of Public Works.

 The county council, if we all turn out, could elect a majority of women for the first time.
-Many of them are clearly progressives that we at Progressive Neighbors supported like Kristin Mink, Kate Stewart and Laurie-Ann Sayles.
-Several others are progressive as well giving us a real shot at a progressive majority on the council who can work with Marc Elrich to enact a truly progressive agenda for the county.
+Many of them are clearly progressives that we at Progressive Neighbors supported like Kristin Mink, Kate Stewart and Laurie-Ann Sayles).
+The progressive wing of the council has definitely expanded, though it still constitutes a minority of the council.

 Paid for by Progressive Neighbors MD and not authorized by any candidate or candidate’s committee.
 Contributions to Progressive Neighbors are not tax-deductible under federal law. -Mike Rubin, Treasurer